pymake

 Known Incompatibilities

-- Order-only prerequisites are not yet supported
+- Order-only prerequisites are not supported.

 - Target-specific variables behave differently than in GNU make: in pymake, the target-specific